 Question: My daughter turned one on Mother’s Day, but she is still not sleeping through the night.
-She will wake to nurse and then go right back asleep.
+She will wake to nurse and then go right back to sleep.
 Is it normal for her to need to nurse or is it more of a comfort thing for her?
 I don’t mind her nursing at night, whether for comfort or need, since she rarely nurses during the day anymore.
-I am just wondering if it is normal for her to still wake to nurse at night?
+I am just wondering when she’ll finally start sleeping through the night.

 Answer: There are lots of babies (both breast and bottle-fed) who continue to wake during the night well into the second or even third year.
 Sleeping patterns vary widely among individual babies, just as they do among adults.
 Everyone knows that some people require seven or eight hours sleep in order to function effectively the next day, while others do just fine with five or six hours.
 Some adults are light sleepers, some are deep.
 Some sleep better curled up spoon-like next to their partner, while others gravitate to the far side of the bed because they need their own space.
 Why do we accept these differences in adults, and yet expect babies to start sleeping through the night be a certain age?